 Falafels in the air fryer taste like they’ve been deep fried: they have a crispy outside and and soft and delicious inside.
 It’s amazing how the air fryer uses hot air and you don’t need oil to get the same taste!

-AND, they are a great dish for the new year because they are a great healthy menu item as well.
-These falafels can be modified to practically any diet or preference (if you are gf use gf flour and use gf pita, if you like things spicier, add a pinch of cayenne).
+These air fryer falafel bowls are a great dish for the new year because they are a great healthy menu item as well.
+These falafels can be modified to practically any diet or preference (if you are gluten free, use gluten free flour and use gluten free pita.
+If you like things spicier, add a pinch of cayenne).

 The air fryer is quickly becoming one of my favorite kitchen utensils because Nick and I have a guilty pleasure of fried foods – I admit it (I mean fries, crispy breaded chicken, etc.)!
 With the air fryer, it’s so easy to replicate those fried meals we love without the oil, while still tasting delicious.
 If falafel isn’t your favorite, I’ve also made a perfect weeknight meal – crispy cheesy chicken – and it’s only 5 Ingredients (I literally have to stop myself from eating more than one piece of chicken, it’s that good!)